TheNexusAvenger/Nexus-Unit-Testing/docs/getting-started/nexus-unit-testing-module.md

     not have an associated name and will not implicitly call pass at the end of a unit test.

+### `NexusUnitTesting:RegisterUnitTest(String Name,Function UnitTestFunction)`
+Creates an instance of a unit test, sets the name of the unit test, and runs the unit test function in a co-routine.
+The given function has the unit test as a parameter for running assertions.

 ### `NexusUnitTesting:Pass()`
 Ends the unit tests and considers the test a success.